by Texas Homesteader~

 - 2 – Don’t list your goals in an obscure way.
 Saying “Get In Better Shape” won’t give you any real direction to be able to meet your goals.
 Instead you might make it a goal to “Walk briskly 30 minutes three times each week”.

-- 3 – Now that you have your well-defined goals listed, make a list of steps to reach your goals.
+- 3 – Make a list of steps to reach your goals.
 If you plan to plant a veggie garden this year don’t just write down a goal of “Plant A Garden”.
 First make mini-goals to select your garden spot, then to amend the soil, then to plant your seeds.

 Sample Monthly Goals

-By using this goal procedure I’ve been much more successful in actually attaining the goals I aspire to each year.
-But this year I changed up my New Year’s Goals process just a bit.
+By using this goal procedure I’ve been much more successful in actually attaining the goals I aspire to attain each year.
+But there’s another important tip for laying out your goals.

-Instead of listing the goals I hope to attain sometime in the coming year I’ve made a list of each month and added at least one project next to each one.
+Instead of listing the goals I hope to attain sometime in the coming year I’ve made a list of each month and added at least one goal project next to each month.
 For instance:

 - January – *Empty master bedroom closet, declutter & rearrange